mahadkhanleghari/quant_trading_notebooks/docs/cross_asset_alpha_engine/notebooks/regime_detection.md

 # Regime Detection Demo

-This notebook demonstrates the regime detection capabilities using Hidden Markov Models.
+**IMPORTANT**: The current experiment uses volatility/VIX quantile regimes, NOT Hidden Markov Models.
+HMM-based detection is available as an optional extension but is not used in the reported results.

 ## Overview

 We'll explore:
+1. Current implementation: Volatility/VIX quantile regimes
-1. Regime feature engineering
+2. Regime feature engineering
-2. HMM model training
+3. Optional: HMM model training (not used in reported results)
-3. Regime prediction and analysis
+4. Regime prediction and analysis
-4. Regime visualization and interpretation
+5. Regime visualization and interpretation